JuiceKo/SSL-CERTIFICATE-BASH/README.md

 First use the Creation_CA script.
 It will create a certificate autority for you.
 All you need is to give a password for your key.
-You can modify the country, organization name, email adress and things like that in the script.
+You can modify the country, state, organization, etc... in #Defaults in the script

 When you are done, you can create certificate for your Domain (website, server, etc....)